Supercharge Your Professional Learning Strategy

 Here, we offer a recap of what they discussed so you can make similar strides in your community.

 What is Curriculum-Based Professional Learning?

-Rivet Education wants every educator to receive the best resources and support available to provide all students with the educational opportunities they deserve.
+Rivet Education was founded to ensure that educators receive the best resources and support available so they can teach all learners to great heights.
 Teachers enter the profession with tremendous passion and a desire to help students reach their goals.
 But few start with the instructional skills and content knowledge to craft grade-appropriate lessons and differentiate.
 Recognizing that fixing this gap is complex, Rivet defines high-quality professional learning and creates tools and services that help state and local education agencies put that definition into practice.

 Rivet’s framework for high-quality professional learning (to the right) names the characteristics, structures, and types of professional learning that help teachers internalize and practice using high-quality curricula.
 Hence, students are more likely to access grade-level knowledge and build confidence in their abilities.
-Their related Professional Learning Partner Guide offers a searchable database of national and local professional learning providers like Leading Educators that meet the criteria school and district leaders can find providers.
+Their related Professional Learning Partner Guide offers a searchable database of national and local professional learning providers like Leading Educators that meet the criteria.

 How Does High-Quality Professional Learning Work?

 Leading Educators’ approach to curriculum-based professional learning creates cohesion between school and district leaders’ work and the collaboration teachers and teacher leaders engage in at school sites.

 LaKimbre explained: “We support districts to build the leadership, professional learning systems, and necessary conditions.
 When we talk about conditions, we’re speaking about things like time allocation.
 Do teachers have enough time to come together consistently and collaborate?
 Are there limited priorities so that they can be focused?
 And are there clear roles and responsibilities about who is doing and owning what?”